Photographer asks Dallas police to drop assault charges against Chiefs’ Rashee Rice

 “Rashee Rice has other issues obviously that he is facing with the Kansas City Chiefs.
 He had the car crash in which he faces eight ... charges for his role there,” Pelissero said.
 “There was also a recent accusation by a photographer about him assaulting the photographer on his way out of a club.
 I actually can tell you, the photographer ... gave an affidavit to the Dallas Police Department saying it was a misunderstanding, wants the charges dropped.

-“You still have the things related to the auto incident that is going to have to play out here for her she writes and then on top of that NFL discipline, but at least for now, he’s back with the Chiefs.”
+“You still have the things related to the auto incident that is going to have to play out here for Rashee Rice and then on top of that NFL discipline, but at least for now ... he’s back with the Chiefs.”

 Like ESPN’s Adam Schefter, Pelissero noted Rice is with the Chiefs for Phase Three of their offseason workouts.
 Rice also shared a social media post on Sunday that showed he was in Kansas City.